FAQ for Research & Graduate Education

 What is the contingency plan for research animal care?

-The Animal Research Center (ARC) has a pandemic response as part of the overall disaster plan.
-MSU’s Attending Veterinarian and ARC staff are considered essential employees and will be expected to come in during a disaster.
-In addition to the broad ARC disaster plan, MSU has taken additional steps in preparing for COVID-19 by developing a COVID-19 Disease Outbreak plan.
+The Animal Resources Center (ARC) has a pandemic response as part of the overall disaster plan.
+MSU’s Attending Veterinarian and ARC staff are considered essential employees and will continue providing critical animal care during a disaster.
+In addition to the broad ARC disaster plan, MSU has taken additional steps for COVID-19 by developing a COVID-19 Disease Outbreak plan.
 Whenever there is a possibility that there will be a significant loss of staff or limited access to animals due to COIVD-19, the ARC will identify volunteers who would be willing and able to come to the facility, and work will be limited to life supporting activities.

 I am a Graduate Student; can I defend my thesis/dissertation remotely?